mebsim/pygameGame/README.md

 This was a very quick and simple game.

-I made the art using pixelmator.
+I made the art using Pixelmator and piskelapp (http://www.piskelapp.com/).